openrndr/orx/orx-hash-grid/README.md

 - Filters the generated points to enforce a minimum distance of 20.0 units between them.
 - Visualizes the filtered points as circles with a radius of 10.0 units on the canvas.

+The `filter` method is provided by `orx-hash-grid`.

 ![DemoFilter01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-hash-grid/images/DemoFilter01Kt.png)

 [source code](src/jvmDemo/kotlin/DemoFilter01.kt)

 ### DemoFilter3D01

-This demo sets up and renders a 3D visualization of filtered random points displayed as small spheres.
+Demonstrates how to use a 3D hash-grid `filter` operation to remove points from a random 3D point-collection that are too close to each other.
+The resulting points are displayed as small spheres.

 The program performs the following key steps:
-- Generates 10,000 random 3D points within a ring defined by a minimum and maximum radius.
+- Generates 10,000 random 3D points located between a minimum and maximum radius.
 - Filters the points to ensure a minimum distance between any two points using a spatial hash grid.
 - Creates a small sphere mesh that will be instanced for each filtered point.
 - Sets up an orbital camera to allow viewing the 3D scene interactively.